 Talk about how you give back to the community, work to make life better, and uplift the world around you.
 Share messaging that promotes how supporting your brand means supporting your work.
 By fostering this emotional connection, you can instill a feeling that by purchasing from your brand, your customer is, in fact, an active part in helping your company do good in their community and world.

 Members of the so-called Millennial generation, that is 18- to 34-year olds, are a vital factor in the future of hunting.
 Their collective 80 million members represent the most populous single age segment in American history.
+To connect with Millennials:

-- Focus on the adventure of getting outdoors to hunt/fish/shoot
+- Focus on the adventure of getting outdoors to hunt/fish/shoot.

 - Recognize the appeal of attaining their own meat.
 Produce publications and enhance your website to point out the merits of game meat, provide game-care instruction and supply recipes.